How to become involved in the registry

 Your surgeon will discuss the ABDR with you prior to surgery and provide you with a copy of the ABDR Patient Leaflet.
 After surgery you will receive a more detailed Patient Explanatory Statement in the post.
 If you would like to receive a copy of this statement prior to deciding to participate in the registry or would like to receive this by email, please contact the ABDR Coordinator on (03) 9903 0205

 From 6 May 2015, the BIR ceased to register new patients.
-However, Australian Society of Plastic Surgeons (ASPS) continues to maintain the Breast Implant Registry (BIR) legacy data and to administer patient access to the unique data stored on the Registry.
-If you have questions about your participation in the BIR, please contact firstname.lastname@example.org or call Greg Eliovson on (02) 9437 9205 or visit this link: http://www.plasticsurgery.org.au/protecting-patient-safety/new-australian-breast-device-registry-abdr/
+However, the Australian Society of Plastic Surgeons (ASPS) continues to maintain the Breast Implant Registry (BIR) legacy data and to administer patient access to the unique data stored on the Registry.
+If you have questions about your participation in the BIR, please contact email@example.com or call (02) 9437 9205 or visit this link: http://www.plasticsurgery.org.au/protecting-patient-safety/new-australian-breast-device-registry-abdr/